Barns from Bulcamp Drift

 Winter view across the estuary.

-Lower and Upper Barns provide a very good quality of accommodation in a very peaceful location offering some spectacular views.
+Lower and Upper Whitehouse Barns and Drift Barn provide a very good quality of accommodation in a very peaceful location offering some spectacular views.

 Set in two acres of land, with stunning views of the estuary and adjoining farmland, the barns are an ideal holiday location for families with children, walkers, birdwatchers, extended family groups or those who just want a peaceful holiday.